What is Autism?

-- not respond to their name by 12 months.
+- not responding to their name by 12 months.

-- not point at objects to show interest (point at an airplane flying over) by 14 months.
+- not pointing at objects to show interest (point at an airplane flying over) by 14 months.

-- not play “pretend” games (pretend to “feed” a doll) by 18 months.
+- not playing “pretend” games (pretend to “feed” a doll) by 18 months.

-- avoid eye contact and want to be alone.
+- avoiding eye contact and wanting to be alone.

-- have trouble understanding other people’s feelings or talking about their own feelings.
+- having trouble understanding other people’s feelings or talking about their own feelings.

-- repeat words or phrases over and over.
+- repeating words or phrases over and over.

-- flap their hands, rock their body or spin in circles.
+- flapping their hands, rocking their body, or spinning in circles.

-- have unusual reactions to the way things sound, smell, taste, look or feel.
+- having unusual reactions to the way things sound, smell, taste, look or feel.

 What are treatment options for Autism?

 Research shows that the earlier the treatment, the better.
 As soon as a child is diagnosed with Autism, he or she should begin early intervention.
-Programs that are effective focus on developing social, communication, and cognitive skills.
+The most effective programs focus on developing social, communication, and cognitive skills.
 The best treatments available today for children with Autism are applied behavioral analysis (ABA), occupational, speech, and physical therapy.